-A: Because of the COVID-19 pandemic, government regulations have allowed quorum to be calculated using total number of votes cast.
-Based on membership figures as of June 1, 2020, our required quorum is 190 votes.
-Votes cast between the opening of electronic voting on June 14 at 9:00am through to the close of voting on June 28 at 4:30pm, plus paper ballots received by end of day on June 25, will be included in the quorum calculation.
+A: Because of the COVID-19 pandemic, government regulations have allowed quorum to be calculated using total number of votes cast electronically plus paper ballots.
+Based on membership figures as of December 17, 2020, our required quorum is 200 votes.

 A: Your vote is anonymous.
 The Met is employing Simply Voting, an independently managed server and service, for electronic voting.
-The Met does not have access to your vote; election results will not be known until the election is closed at 4:30pm on Sunday, June 28.
+The Met does not have access to your vote; election results will not be known until the election is closed.

-7. Q: Will I be able to see everyone who is attending when I connect to the virtual Zoom AGM?
+9. Q: Will I be able to see everyone who is attending when I connect to the virtual Zoom Members' Meeting?
 Will the Board members be able to see me?

-A: The AGM has been set up as a Zoom Webinar – you can see and hear the Board members and presenters but they cannot see or hear you.
+A: The Members' Meeting will be set up as a Zoom Webinar – you can see and hear the Board members and presenters but they cannot see or hear you.

-8. Q: How can I ask questions at the AGM?
+10. Q: How can I ask questions at the Members' Meeting?

-A: Questions must be submitted to the Board BEFORE Friday, June 26, 2020.
-Email questions to [email protected]; responses will be posted on this page.
-The Board will not be answering Members’ questions during the AGM.
+A: Email questions to [email protected]; responses will be posted on this page.
+The Board will not be answering Members’ questions during the Members' Meeting.

 Bylaw Highlights Regarding Members’ Meetings: